linhhoang-ex/uavbs-placement-marl/README.md

     (i.e., distance to the mBS > the remaining distance that the UAV can travel)
 - 0 if the # of satisfied users is unchanged

-Some points to be considered:

-- each agent receives a reward from the environment
-- all agents have the same observation
+Otherwise, use action masking to force the UAV to return to the initial location.